DanDorofeev/coolblue-test-assignment/README.md

 - In the product you can find a ProductDetailsView which will be shown once you select any product from the List.

+- Added last minute changes including pagination for the Search

 What can be improved:

 - Add caching for the images.

-- The API you provided has a pagination which is not used at the moment, only the first page is shown.
-It can be improved but wasnt requested in the assignment description.
+- Do not store all search results in the array.
+It can be a problem with a big amount of data.
+Needs to be solved with some offload mechanism

+- Replace AsyncImage with a custom solution based on dataTaskPublisher to have a control over it and be able to cancel loading